 As usual, when I think I’ve come up with something Unique and Awesome, the Internets smack me down and let me know that 19,400 people came up with unique and awesome Cajun spiced tomato soup before me.
 Fine.
 But the grilled cheese and bacon croutons are mine.
 Mine!
 (If you don’t count the 1400+ references on the Hinternets)

 The first Cajun tomato soup that comes up in search is this one from Food Coma.
 It sounds good, and the ingredient list is short which means you get soup Very Quickly.
 Mine has a few more ingredients (shocking, right?) but does pay tribute to The Trinity of Cajun and Creole cuisine: onions, celery and bell pepper.

 - 4 Tablespoons butter or oil

-- 2 teaspoons each sweet and hot smoked paprika
+- 2 teaspoons** sweet or hot smoked paprika optional but nice

 - 1 Tablespoon red wine vinegar

 - 6 slices your favorite bread